-The rationale for length-based harvest regulations involves at least four concerns.
-First, size limits are designed to avoid recruitment overfishing (Allen et al. 2013).
-Such arguments are common in the implementation of the popular MLLs based on the 'spawn-at-least-once' idea (Novinger 1984; Redmond 1986).
-Second, length-based harvest limits are intended to manage the size-structure of fish stocks to meet expectations of anglers (Clark et al. 1980; Jensen 1981; Noble and Jones 1999).
+Conceptual background and review of length-based harvest regulations stocks to meet expectations of anglers (Clark et al. 1980; Jensen 1981; Noble and Jones 1999).
 Third, directing exploitation on particular size-classes can produce the MSY.
 Many age-structured models developed in the mid-20th century predicted an optimal age at entry into the fishery to maximize biomass yield (Ricker 1945; Allen 1953; Saila 1956; Beverton and Holt 1957).
 Because age and size are correlated and due to the impossibility to harvest single age classes entirely, these findings were transferred into management practice by implementing a MLL where over this size aggressive culling would maximize biomass yield or vield per recruit (Dunning et al. 1982; Maceina et al. 1998).
 A final reason for length-based harvest limits is convenience.
 Recreational fisheries are often open access, and there is a paucity of monitoring information for more complex management across the fisheries landscape (Post et al. 2002).
 In the absence of fishery-specific information, implementation of a MLL might be seen as a simple regulation intended to protect all stocks from recruitment overfishing.
-Correspondingly, in some countries, such as Germany, entire landscapes of spatially structured fisheries are commonly managed with one-size-fits-all MLLs (Daedlow et al. 2011).
+Correspondingly, in some countries, such as Germany, entire landscapes of spatially structured fisheries are commonly managed with one-size-fits-all (Daedlow et al. 2011).
 However, when fishing effort is intensive, a MLL severely truncates the size- and age-structure (Wilde 1997; Arlinghaus et al. 2010; Pierce 2010), which can affect the overall quality of the fishery by reducing the availability of trophy fish to anglers (Jacobson 1996; García-Asorey et al. 2011).